Expert-Choice Routing Enables Adaptive Computation in Diffusion Language Models: Conclusion

 \section{Conclusion}

 We have shown that expert-choice routing is consistently preferable to token-choice routing for DLM MoE models, providing higher throughput through deterministic load balancing and enabling timestep-dependent expert capacity scheduling.
 Our mechanistic analysis reveals that low-mask-ratio denoising steps have an order of magnitude higher learning efficiency, explaining why the linear-reverse scheduler outperforms all alternatives under matched FLOPs.
 We further demonstrate that pretrained TC models can be retrofitted to EC by simply replacing the router.
 Together, these results suggest that in diffusion language models, \textbf{computation should be treated as an adaptive policy rather than a fixed architectural constant}.
+Appendix~\ref{app:future} outlines directions that follow from this view.